MarjoleinAardewijn/browser-technologies-1920/README.md

 **1. Custom properties**

-I used a lot of custom properties, but [it isn't supported in older browser, IE and mobile browsers](https://caniuse.com/#search=custom%20properties).
-But luckily, it's very easy to write fallback for this using [CSS cascade](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance).
+I used a few custom properties, mostly for applying colors, but [they aren't supported in older browsers, IE and some mobile browsers](https://caniuse.com/#search=custom%20properties).
+But luckily, it's very easy to write fallbacks for this using [CSS cascade](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance).
 Since in CSS the order of CSS rules matter.
-When you have two rules that appled who have equal specificity the one that comes last in the CSS is the one that will be used.
+When you have applied two rules who have equal specificity, the one that comes last in the CSS code is the one that will be used.
 But if that one doesn't work, the second-last will be used etc.

 ```css
     :root {